James Barrett (Vermont judge): Early life

-James Barrett was born in Strafford, Vermont on May 31, 1814.
+James Barrett was born in Strafford, Vermont on May 31, 1814, the son of Martin Barrett and Dorcas (Patterson) Barrett.
 He graduated from Dartmouth College in 1838, and received a master's degree in 1841.
 Barrett studied law, first with James Crocker of Buffalo, New York and later with Charles Marsh.

 Start of career

 In 1840 Barrett began to practice law in Woodstock as Marsh's partner.
 In 1843 he became the partner of Jacob Collamer.
 From 1848 to 1849 Barrett practiced law in Boston, and upon returning to Woodstock he formed a partnership with Andrew Tracy and Julius Converse.

 Political career

 A Whig, in 1844 and 1845 Barrett was elected to term in the Vermont Senate, and he was chosen by his peers to serve as Senate President in 1845.
 From 1854 to 1855 he was Windsor County State's Attorney.
 In 1857, by now a Republican, Barrett was appointed to the Vermont Supreme Court, where he served until 1880.

 In 1865 Barrett received an honorary LL.D. from Middlebury College.
 Barrett also served as President of the Dartmouth College Alumni Association and the Vermont Bar Association.